-How to automatically save recordings of a Microsoft Teams meeting in OneDrive for Business?
+How to automatically save recordings from a Microsoft Teams meeting

 Since 2020, Microsoft Teams recordings are automatically saved in OneDrive for business.